ghegg/recipe_book/.clinerules/cline-overview.md

 - Ingredients should be grouped under major components of the recipe along with other relevant ingredients
 - Ingredients should follow the syntax of "Number Measurement Ingredient".
 Number and Measurement is optional.
 Some examples: "8 oz Chicken Thighs", "1 Lemon", "3/4 cup Cream", and "2 tbsp Unsalted Butter"
 - Measurements should be lower case and abbreviated.
 Examples: cups, oz, tsp, tbsp, and lb
+- Ingredients should be lower case unless a proper noun

 ## Steps Requirements